Kid friendly things to do in Amsterdam

 Looking for a central Amsterdam playground but don’t want to head deep into the park?
 Check out the much loved urban ‘speeltuin’ (playground) UJ Klaren which is just a hop skip and jump away across the canal from the Heineken Brewery at the Weteringcircuit.
 Our mini’s adore this one which is great for younger and older kids and also has a football ‘cage’ usually with obliging young locals and a ball.

-Or head a little further into town and check out the completely brilliant kid-friendly science museum NEMO which lives and breathes its “touch-everything” philosophy.
+Further into town, check out the completely brilliant kid-friendly science museum NEMO which lives and breathes its “touch-everything” philosophy.
 A firm favourite amongst Amsterdam’s young locals (even the roof is an adventure!).
 We recommend NEMO as one of our must-do’s if you’re travelling with kids so whether you visit at this point on the weekend or early on Sunday morning when it might be a little quieter be certain to include it in your itinerary.

 Alternatively, if the morning’s pirate cruise has left them wanting more watery adventures, make tracks to the fabulous Scheepvaartmuseum and let them loose on board the full size reproduction ship before heading inside the beautiful museum building.